Neospec

 ractor based runners are used for unit tests and maybe integration.
 This is also

 where all the hooks are defined.
-You’ve got your setup
+You’ve got your setup and teardown which

-run before and after all the tests run but only once and you’ve got before
+run before and after all the tests run but only once and you’ve got before and

-which run before and after each test.
+after which run before and after each test.

-I’ve always found lots of clutter in an RSpec
+I’ve always found lots of clutter in an RSpec configuration block due to the

 wide range of types of tests run within it.
 You end up doing all these tag